racecorp5/video_uploader/README.md

+# Video Uploader
-* This is a vimeo or youtube video downloader.
+This is a vimeo or youtube video downloader.
 This will take a given video url and upload said video into an S3 bucket of your choice.
 It will also add meta-data to the entity in S3.

-** Variables
+# Variables
-- videoUrl:
+- videoUrl: Url of the youtube or vimeo video
 - bucketName: Name of the bucket to use
 - bucketPath: Path inside the bucket to get to
 - fileName: What you want to name the file